ExtremeAddons/extreme_pbr_docs/docs/preferences.rst

 I Have an Account on Extreme Addons
 ************************************

+.. admonition:: Deprecated
+    :class: deprecated

+        From the version of Extreme PBR Nexus 4.1.120 this solution has been removed, please if you want to continue downloading the materials to switch to a previous version, the online system will remain active for a few more weeks

 By activating this checkbox, the addon will be set up so that it can download the materials directly from the site and have access to the **Extreme Addons** TAB described here: :ref:`installation_step_1`